LukaszMarciszewski1/KDC-Olejnik/README.md

 adding a list of suppliers and entering notes stored in localstorage.
 App is not finished yet.

-## To do
-* saving product prices in the database
-* the ability to change the prices of products by the users
-* Google Calendar Integration

 ## Installation

 Node version